robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 The neutron's moderation takes 18-20 hits which is a too slow process for creating an explosion but fine for producing energy in a stable and controllable way like in the nuclear reactors, but kills any hope for "explosion".
 The loss of energy by a series of hits, among two objects which have nearly the same mass, follows the rule of 50% each hit.
 In fact, 1MeV / 2^20 = 1eV.
 So, in a nuclear explosion fast neutrons can be hit by a U-235 atom creating a fission and a neutron emission, or be absorbed by a U-238 atom or be reflected back by the deflector or get lost escaping from the system altogether.

-- **Spoiler**: hydrogen in atomic or in molecular form sparse, not too much and not less but, enough to introduce a new single H-hit 3x slower but 150% (due to an increased cross section and almost near-zero U-238 absorption rate) more probable path for an U-235+N prolif event.
+- **Spoiler**: hydrogen in atomic or in molecular form sparse, not too much and not less but, enough to introduce a new single H-hit 3x slower but 150% (due to an increased cross section and almost near-zero U-238 absorption rate) more probable path for an U-235+N prolific event.
 Not so much but enough to get above the 1.5 in the N-to-N increment rate like in a nearly weaponry full-grade enriched nuclear fuel.

 This is a theoretical example about how to challenge the "dogmatic" way of creating a nuclear bomb that can allow U-235 enriched at 60% working as it would have been enriched as 88%.
 Which is not the 95-98% grade needed to squeeze the most of the juice from an Uranium nuclear bomb but an impressive step forward leveraging the maximum concentration allowed by IAEA under the NPT treaty.